niksouy/Azure-Webserver/README.md

 - <b>Azure Vnet that I built through Step-1 to Step-6</b></b>
 - <b>"alicyberblog.info" domain with GoDaddy</b>
-<h2>Implementing a Virtual Network in Azure :</h2>
+<h2>Implementing a Virtual Network in Azure:</h2>
 <br/ >
-⬇️Step-1: Created "alicyberblog" web app with following configuration and based on a Apachi webserver
+⬇️Step-1: Created "alicyberblog" web app with the following configuration and based on a Apache webserver
 <br/ >
 <br/ >
 <br/ >